Journey to the Stage – Crash Course For First Time Competitors Entering a Body Building / Fitness Competition

 Additionally, learn to walk in your heels ladies!
 Order your shoes way in advance and break them in.
 Show day should not be the first day you wear them. 🙂

-Ladies, If you would like to work with me for posing feel free to contact me.
+Ladies, If you would like to work with me for posing feel free to contact me and/or purchase posing sessions.

 Create a checklist of everything you need to bring with you (Robe, shoes, suit, wardrobe changes, workout bands, charging cables, towels, makeup, posing music, etc).
 Pack your bag with everything from the checklist the night before (or earlier).
 Plan to arrive on time or earlier.
 The more you prepare the more you can relax backstage.